acviana/vercel-nextjs-blog/pages/posts/2023-01-22-thoughts-on-deploying-ml.md

 The models are created by a separate data science / analyst team (I'll use the terms somewhat interchangeably here).
 The current project state seems to be analysts developing models in Jupyter notebooks on their own laptops with no real flow into production yet.

-## Engineering And Data Science
+## Engineering And Analytics

 I think the scenario my friend described is a common one for tech companies on the order of several hundred employees and growing towards 1,000 folks.
-From what I've seen and heard about at this scale your engineering org is starting to mature in process and code standards, usually as reaction to paying for the sins (tech debt) of the org's early days.
+From what I've seen and heard, this is about the scale at which your engineering org is starting to mature in process and code standards, usually as reaction to paying for the sins (tech debt) of the org's early days.

-At the same time you've usually got an data science or analytics org that starting to expand its scope and impact after some initial wins.
+At this same scale, you've usually got an data science or analytics org that's starting to expand its scope and impact after some initial wins.
-At the same time the business's goals and metrics have become more stable and there's a few years of data to work with - ideal conditions to start experimenting with ML models.
+Simultaneously, the business's goals and metrics have become more stable and there's a few years of training data to draw from.
+These are potentially ideal conditions to start experimenting with ML models.

-So when these conditions come together you've ML models starting produce valuable results for the business and an Engineering org that's starting have more opinions on how to get code into production.
-These conditions are going to require engineers and analysts to work together in an entirely new way.
+Looking at the big picture, you've ML models starting produce valuable results for the business and an Engineering org that's starting have more opinions on how to get code into production.
+Bridging this gap is going to require engineers and analysts to work together to build and deploy code.

+## The Tools Aren't The Problem

-From a distance, it looks like the problem to be solved is merely a matter of picking the right architecture to shove the models into, high-five, and call it a day.
-And if that's how this plays out in your org, I'm happy for you.
-But often I think there is are gaps to be bridged between data science and engineering.
-These gaps are bi-directional and include domain knowledge, tools, processes, and requirements.
+From a distance, it looks like the problem to be solved is merely a matter of picking the right architecture to shove the models into, then everyone can high-five and call it a day.
+And that's wonderful if that's what happens.
+But often, I think the real works is in bridging bi-directional gaps between these two orgs.
+These gaps include domain knowledge, tools, processes, and requirements.

+I see the major problems here and being primarily organizational and cultural.
+ML platforms have room to grow but there have been paved paths to deploy basic ML models on every major platform for several years now.
+Instead, I think the barriers are going to be the knowledge and cultural gaps between what the analysts are producing and what most Software Engineers even think of as code, let alone production quality code with best practices.

 ## ML Engineering

 I'm going to use the term "ML engineering" to describe the work of building a bridge between data science and engineering workflows.
 I think I first heard this term used by TODO but I'm not sure who is the originator of the term or if I'm even using it exactly the same way.
+I think this work could also be described as ML Ops.
 Personally, I have no strong feelings on the actual title and depending on the org this work could be done by a data engineer, software engineer, devops, or data scientist.

 In my opinion, getting ML models into production requires a dedicated ML Engineering function.
 I would not necessarily expect either a data science or engineering team to have quite the right mix of cross-domain skills to pull this off on their own.
 I know plenty of individual exceptions to this, engineers deeply interested in data science and data scientists fluent in DevOps.
 But those folks are exceptional in my opinion.
 The level of interdisciplinary knowledge required to do production-level work in an adjacent space is not a requirement to do strong work in either role.
-Relying on find folks who have deep cross-over skills like this is a great to maximize a team's impact of for a year or so but is not a scalable strategy.
+If you can find folks who have deep cross-over skills like this it's a great way to maximize a team's impact of for about a year or so.
+But such folks are rare and are more of a super-charger than a scalable strategy.

 An ML Engineering team will focus on getting ML projects into production in a ways that meets that org's engineering standards.
 But, more importantly, they work with your Data Analysts/Scientists to create a framework to facilitate a ML workflow.
 This is a framework where data folks can quickly develop and test ML models that can be pushed to production with enough testing for validation and sand-boxing for exploration.

-I see the major problems here and being primarily organizational and cultural.
-ML platforms have room to grow but there have been paved paths to deploy basic ML models on every major platform for several years now.
-Instead, I think the barriers are going to be the knowledge and cultural gaps between what the analysts are producing and what most Software Engineers even think of as code, let alone production quality code with best practices.

 This in not a knock on data analysts inability to code or software engineers inability to understand ML algorithms and data science.